fscucchia/FScucchia_Lab_Notebook-Martindale_Lab/_posts/2023-06-02-Cloning_vector_Ecoli.md

 5. Incubate the plates at 37°C overnight.

 **Colony screening**
 1. The morning after take out the plates from the incubator.
-Take out a new agar plate from the 4°C and warm it in the incubator at 37°C.
+Take out a new agar plate from the 4°C and warm it in the incubator at 37°C (~10 minutes).
+2. Take out and label PCR tubes, it would be best to screen at least 10 colonies per each construct that was transformed.
+Use toothpicks to pick one distinct colony from any of the 2 plates,